 I don’t provide directly a fully outsourced social media engagement service.
 Some companies endeavor to outsource the whole of their social media engagement.
 I understand the thinking – we all want to focus on what we are best at – but frankly I think that approach is a contradiction in terms.
 As a colleague of mine puts it rather colorfully but accurately, “How exactly can you outsource your love for your customers?”

-One of the beauties of the Society3 Academy social media strategy framework is that it is scalable.
+One of the beauties of the S3 Academy social media strategy framework is that it is scalable.
 It can work for the smallest company and the largest, transnational enterprise.

-As part of a global Society3 Academy alumni group, I am able to put together strategy project teams to develop strategies for companies of any size.
+As part of a global S3 Academy alumni group, I am able to put together strategy project teams to develop strategies for companies of any size.

-For more information about my social media strategy services or coaching options, please get in touch via one of the options on my Contact page here.
+For more information about my social media strategy services, please get in touch via one of the options on my Contact page here.